djpandit007/turbo-invention/Section5-Observability.md

 Thus, it is important for developers to define Readiness Probes, which tie into the state of the application.

+## 74: Liveness

+Let's say our application is stuck in an infinite loop due to a bug in our code.
+The container is up but the users are seeing errors.
+Container needs to be restarted.
+This is where Liveness probes can help us.
+Liveness probe can be configured on the container to periodically test whether the application within the container is healthy.

 ## Noteworthy Commands